mariodavid/mariodavid.github.io/_drafts/lessons-from-creating-a-CUBA-addon.md

 }
 {% endhighlight %}

-But the pattern was always very similar - because the problem at hand was very similar.
+The solution pattern was always very similar - because the problem at hand was very similar.
 Normally as this is logic expressed as source code I also implemented unit tests for this piece of code.

 One realization that I had when implementing the problem space of default value population over and over again is that actually the programmatic approach was cumbersome and it almost felt that there was some missing declarative abstraction.